Sporky023/connect4/README.md

 This is an implementation of the game Connect 4 in React, built as an exercise.

+## Installation and Usage

+1. clone this repo and cd into the directory
+2. `yarn install` to populate deps in node_modules
+3. `yarn test` to ensure everything works
+4. `yarn start` to get a dev server running
+5. visit `localhost:8080` in a browser to play!

+## Project journal

-This README is intended as a design journal, to track my thoughts and planning for the exercise.
+The rest of this README is intended as a design journal, to track my thoughts and planning for the exercise.

-## 11:15 am
+### 11:15 am

 There are a few main steps to producing this application: